 The material in this report is not "soliciting material," is furnished to, but not deemed "filed" with, the SEC and is not deemed to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Exchange Act, other than the Company's Annual Report on Form 10-K, where it shall be deemed to be "furnished," whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.

-FISCAL 2021 SUMMARY COMPENSATION TABLE
+FISCAL 2022 SUMMARY COMPENSATION TABLE

-The Summary Compensation Table shows the compensation paid to or earned by the Named Executive Officers listed below for the fiscal years indicated under Nuance's compensation programs and plans for fiscal year 2019, and under Cerence's compensation programs and plans for fiscal years 2020 and 2021.
+The Summary Compensation Table shows the compensation paid to or earned by the NEOs listed below for the fiscal years indicated.